psaisan/psaisan.github.io/README.md

 ![Banner](https://raw.githubusercontent.com/psaisan/MCAT/main/Images/ovarian.png)

 ## About Me:
-I work on machine learning (ML) and it's applications in computational biology and bioengineering, with a singular focus: adapting emerging AI advances to precision medicine in cancer and nuero-degeneration.
-My formal background is in applied math and theoretical machine learning, but my mission is in engaging cancer.
+I work on machine learning (ML) and it's applications in computational systems biology and bioengineering, with a singular focus: adapting emerging AI advances to precision medicine in cancer and nuero-degeneration.
+My formal background is in applied math <a href="https://www.genealogy.math.ndsu.nodak.edu/id.php?id=162425">(Dynamical Systems/Control)</a> and theoretical machine learning, and my mission is in engaging cancer.

-I seek problems that focus on precise translational inflection points, where fundamental biological insights and data can be computationally harnessed to engineer game changing breakthroughs.
+I seek problems at translational inflection points, where fundamental biological insights and data can be computationally harnessed to engineer game changing breakthroughs.
 This is where I look for leaps toward a cure, at the intersection of scientific discovery and actionable intervention for patients.

-## Mathematical Immunology, Bridging AI & Biology:
+## Mathematical Immunology; Bridging AI, Control Theory, & Biology:
-I see the immune system as the key and most promising frontier in medicine and battle against cancer.
+I see the immune system as the most promising frontier in medicine and battle against cancer.
 Each immune cell is a programmable molecular dynamical system, that working collectively give rise to the emergent functional complexity and success of our immune system.
 I develop predictive and generative models at genomic, cellular and system levels, aiming to decipher the genomic programming language that governs this system.
-Growing evidence suggests that the key to solving cancer lies within the regulatory programs of our cells.
-Can we re-program our cells  or steer their states to modulate the immune system and/or the tumor microenvironments to stop solid tumor progressions?
+Evidence suggests that the key to solving cancer lies within the regulatory programs of our cells.
+Can we re-program our cells and modulate the immune system to control the solid tumor microenvironment?
 These are the questions that drive my work.

-On a more theoretical front, a current priority is uncovering the mathematical underpinnings of the Transformer models needed for their adaptation to genomic data.
-I am working toward modiying the Transformer formulations for building better predictive ML models in biology.
+On a more theoretical front, a current priority is uncovering the mathematical underpinnings of the Transformer models needed for their adaptation to genomic data; can we modify the Transformer architeture for building models more natural to biology?

-Cancer requires interdisciplinary team work.
+Cancer is a cunning asymmetric adversary.
+Defeating it demands an equally asymmetric response: interdisciplinary collaboration.
 To that end, I work on creating accelerated pathways for mathematicians and engineers to transition into computational biology, while helping biologists gain formal computational fluencies, including strategic and guided proliferation of AI-assisted programming.

 ## Let's Collaborate:
 If you're working directly or indirectly on cancer research, feel free to reach out.
 I reserve time to volunteer and support cancer researchers.